Russell-Waterhouse/blog/content/post/ai_for_non_programming_decision_makers.md

 peak.

-I actually took the blockchain and cryptocurrencies course in University because I thought there MUST be something I was missing.
+I actually took the blockchain and cryptocurrencies course in university because I thought there MUST be something I was missing.
 How could this thing that looked so insane to me possibly be this big?
 Surely I was missing something.